dsmrreader/dsmr-reader/docs/faq.rst

 This is caused by the high data throughput of DSMR version 5, which produces a new telegram every second.
 Both DSMR-reader and most of its users do not need this high frequency of telegrams to store, calculate and plot consumption data.

-Therefor two measures can be taken.
+Therefor two measures can be taken: Increasing datalogger sleep and data retention policy.

 How can I increase the datalogger sleep time?